West Somerset Yeomanry: French Revolutionary and Napoleonic Wars

-Under threat of invasion by the French Revolutionary government from 1793, and with insufficient military forces to repulse such an attack, the British government under William Pitt the Younger decided in 1794 to increase the Militia and to form corps of volunteers for the defence of the country.
+Under threat of invasion by Revolutionary France from 1793, and with insufficient military forces to repulse such an attack, the British government under William Pitt the Younger decided in 1794 to increase the Militia and to form corps of volunteers for the defence of the country.
 The mounted arm of the volunteers became known as the "Gentlemen and Yeomanry Cavalry", who could be called on by the King to defend the country against invasion or by the Lord Lieutenant to subdue any civil disorder within the county.
 A Troop was raised in Bridgwater, Somerset, as early as June 1794.
 Three other troops were raised by the end of the year, and they were regimented as the West Somersetshire Yeomanry Cavalry in 1798 William Bellett, a half-pay lieutenant in the 22nd Foot, was appointed captain and adjutant of the West Somerset Yeomanry in 1794.

 Despite the end of the Napoleonic Wars in 1815, the Yeomanry was retained by the government "for Military Service in aid of the Civil Power" in the absence of organised police forces.
 The establishment of police forces reduced the need for Yeomanry to be called out.
 The unwillingness of the government to pay for the Yeomanry led to many corps (Note: Corps in this context means either an independent troop or a number of troops under a single command.) being disbanded in 1827–28.
 Twenty-two corps were authorised to continue officially, and another sixteen were allowed to continue to serve without pay.
 Serving without pay from 1828 to 1831, the Regiment was never disbanded.

 However, a wave of civil unrest across Britain from 1830 led to a revival of the Yeomanry.
 The West Somerset Yeomanry was reorganised in 1831 and Charles Kemeys Kemeys-Tynte, Member of Parliament for Bridgwater was appointed Colonel Commandant on 25 July 1831.